Gábor Vona: People's party era

 Before the 2014 parliamentary elections Vona proclaimed a new political trend, the so-called néppártosodás (English: moderation to a people's party) in Jobbik.
 Vona, as the president of the party, introduced a new style of communication while stating that Jobbik has grown out of its "adolescence" and reached its adulthood.
 Since then Vona has been defining his party as a national people's party that significantly changed its views on the European Union, while in the internal politics the party started to be more open for the different groups of the Hungarian society.

 Vona states that his personal political views do not matter anymore.
 Jobbik should not focus on ideological issues.
 Instead, they should make efforts to eliminate the social tensions and controversies as well as to fight against corruption that can be found in public life and administration.

 Vona withdrew from party politics after the failure in the 2018 parliamentary election.
 He became a YouTube vlogger and established a political think-tank, the Second Reform Era Foundation (Második Reformkor Alapítvány), dedicated to the preservation of Hungary's traditions.
 On 29 October 2019, Gábor Vona announced that he quit Jobbik.

+Second Reform Era Party

+On 9 September, 2023, he founded his own political party, Second Reform Era Party.